kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 In both cases, this restriction seeks to preserve the MCS position on [namespace sameness](https://github.com/kubernetes/community/blob/master/sig-multicluster/namespace-sameness-position-statement.md).
-Services of the same name/namespace exported in the multicluster environment are considered to be the same by definition, and thus their backends are safe to 'merge' in each importing cluster.
+Services of the same name/namespace exported within a clusterset are considered to be the same by definition, and thus their backends are safe to 'merge' in each importing cluster.
 If these backends need to be addressed differently based on other properties than name and namespace, they lose their fungible nature which the MCS API depends on.
 In these situations, those backends should instead be fronted by a Service with a different name and/or namespace.

 For example, say an application wishes to target the backends for a `ClusterSetIP ServiceExport` called `special/prod` in `<clusterid>=cluster-east`